Dring Stadium, Bahawalpur

-The Dring Stadium, also known as Bahawal Stadium, is a cricket ground in Bahawalpur, Punjab, Pakistan.
-It is a multi-purpose stadium used mostly for cricket games.
+The Dring Stadium, also known as Bahawal Stadium, is a multi-purpose stadium in Bahawalpur, Punjab, Pakistan.
+It is often used for cricket and football.
 Situated on Stadium Road, opposite Bahawalpur Zoo, the stadium can accommodate 15,000 spectators.

-It is one of the stadiums in Asia that hold all games at one place.
 Besides being used for cricket, hockey and football, the stadium also includes a swimming pool, a karate venue, gym, as well as squash, volleyball and tennis courts.

 History

 The stadium was originally called Dring Stadium after the second Prime Minister of Bahawalpur, Sir John Dring.
 Dring was Prime Minister under Nawab Sadiq V and served in this role from 1948 to 1952.
 Dring Stadium was ahead of its time and was the only complete stadium in Pakistan at the time.

-International venue
+Cricket

 It was the first cricket ground in West Pakistan to host a Test match, when it hosted the second Test of Indian cricket team in Pakistan in 1954–55, India's inaugural tour of Pakistan.
 However, this was the only Test match to be held at this ground.
 As of 2002, 155 first class matches and 23 List A matches have been played at this ground.